-Restaurants added 18,200 jobs in August
+Restaurants added jobs in 24 consecutive months

-A majority of operators across each of the six major segments said their restaurant does not have enough employees to meet customer demand.
+Operators in the fast casual, family dining and casual dining segments were the most likely to say their restaurant does not have enough employees to meet customer demand.

 Although staffing levels rebounded from pandemic lows in each of the major restaurant segments, overall employment remains below pre-coronavirus readings in most categories.
-[Note that the segment-level employment figures are lagged by one month, so July is the most current data available.]
+[Note that the segment-level employment figures are lagged by one month, so November is the most current data available.]

 Job losses in the limited-service segments were somewhat less severe during the initial months of the pandemic, as these operations were more likely to retain staff to support their existing off-premises business.
-As of July 2022, staffing levels at snack and nonalcoholic beverage bars – including coffee, donut and ice cream shops – were 94,000 jobs (or 12%) above February 2020 readings.
+As of November 2022, staffing levels at snack and nonalcoholic beverage bars – including coffee, donut and ice cream shops – were 113,000 jobs (or 14%) above February 2020 readings.

-Restaurant workforce recovery uneven across states
+Restaurant employment trends vary across states

 Restaurant employment trended steadily higher in recent months, but the extent of the industry’s workforce recovery varies significantly by state.

-As of August 2022, eating and drinking place employment in 21 states surpassed their comparable pre-pandemic readings in August 2019.
-This group was led by South Dakota (+21%), Montana (+10%), Wyoming (+8%), Nevada (+6%), Utah (+6%), Texas (+5%) and Florida (+5%).
+As of November 2022, eating and drinking place employment in 20 states surpassed their comparable pre-pandemic readings in November 2019.
+This group was led by Nevada (+11%), Texas (+10%) and Utah (+8%).

-Maryland (-8%), Hawaii (-8%), New York (-7%) and Alaska (-7%) were also well below their comparable pre-pandemic restaurant employment levels.
+Rhode Island (-9%), Alabama (-9%), West Virginia (-8%), New Mexico (-8%) and North Dakota (-8%) were also well below their comparable pre-pandemic restaurant employment levels.